Loading content - please wait...

 - Custom diving & hotel packages to suit your interests

-Popular day tripping around Gorontalo City includes a visit to a cluster of 16th century Portuguese forts overlooking Lake Limboto, a dip in Lombongo hot springs after a hike to a waterfall in the jungle or an early morning trip to the fish market.
-Travelers with more time can view endemic wildlife like babirusa at Nantu Forest Reserve.
-Its remote location requires transport overland and up river!
-Permission can be organized in advance for overnight trips.
+Popular day tripping around Gorontalo City includes a visit to Benteng Otanaha.
+It is a cluster of 16th century Portuguese forts.
+They overlook Lake Limboto.
+You can also take a dip in Lombongo hot springs after a hike to a waterfall in the jungle.
+Rise early for a morning trip to the fish market.
+Travelers with more time can travel to the north coast.
+There are quiet, white sand beaches.
+You will need to hire a driver and car.

-All accommodation is located in Gorontalo City, a town that acts like an overgrown village with its friendly residents, free range chickens and wacky motorized rickshaws called bentors.
-Since Gorontalo was not bombed during World War II, many Dutch era buildings are still in use.
+All accommodation is located in Gorontalo City.
+It is town that acts like an overgrown village with its friendly residents.
+Watch the free range chickens and goats.
+Take a ride on a wacky motorized rickshaw.
+We called them bentors.
+Gorontalo was not bombed during World War II.
+Hence, many Dutch era buildings are still in use.
 But in the mix are the conveniences of modern life.
-ATMs, cell phones and Internet are widely available.
+ATMs, cell phone service and Internet are widely available.
+Even more surprising is the new mall, compete with a cinema that shows international and Indonesian films.

 - Twin or double spring beds